EloisaRL/Metabolomic-data-analysis-app/README.md

 Before uploading a study dataset, make sure your data follow these guidelines:

 1. **File Format & Structure**
-   - Use CSV with a single header row (no blank lines).
+   - Dataset file type - Use CSV with a single header row (no blank rows).
-   - One column for patient ids, one column for patient group (e.g. contains Covid-19, Healthy) and all other columns are for metabolites (either RefMet names or ChEBI ids as column names).
+   - Dataset contents - One column for patient ids, one column for patient group (e.g. contains Covid-19, Healthy) and all other columns are for metabolites (either RefMet names or ChEBI ids as column names).
-   - One study can have multiple csv files —each file corresponds to the same patients profiled under different analytical conditions (e.g. ion mode, column chemistry, collision energy).
+   - Study folder contents - One study can have multiple dataset csv files this happens because each file corresponds to the same patients profiled under different analytical conditions (e.g. ion mode, column chemistry, collision energy).
+When you click the upload new study button (in the Data Pre-Processing tab) you must upload all of these files in the pop up before clicking confirm study upload.
    - (If the dataset originates from MetaboLights) Supply a separate sample metadata file (it will begin with 's_....txt') containing the patient group information needed for the app to function.
+When you click the upload new study button (in the Data Pre-Processing tab) you must included this metadata data file in the pop up before clicking confirm study upload, also ensure that you specifiy that the study originates from MetaboLights.

 2. **Organism**
    - If you plan to run the differential pathway analysis studies must be from human (Homo sapiens) paitents since only the human reactome file is used in this app currrently.